Life on Campus

 Update my Info

 Certification and Job Prospects

-Graduates will be prepared for the certification of: Licensed Alcohol and Drug Counselor (LADC).
+Graduates will be prepared for application to become: Licensed Alcohol and Drug Counselor (LADC).